FakeItEasy/FakeItEasy/docs/advanced-usage.md

 ## Getting the list of calls made on a fake

-Sometimes, the call assertion API offered by FakeItEasy isn't enough, and you need to manually check the calls made on a fake.
+Sometimes, the call assertion API offered by BlairItEasy isn't enough, and you need to manually check the calls made on a fake.
 The `Fake.GetCalls` method returns a fake's recorded calls as a list of `ICompletedFakeObjectCall` objects that you can examine yourself:

 ```csharp